viniciushisao/GitHubListRepo/README.md

 * Probably there are more corner cases I did not tested.
 * Improve tests.
 The ones I have right now are poor.
 * For now, I just locked to not rotate the screen.
+* I did all development and tests in only one device, [Samsung S5](https://www.phonearena.com/phones/Samsung-Galaxy-S5_id8202), running Android 6.0.1.

 # Fail:

 * Just found that google already its pagination [library](https://developer.android.com/topic/libraries/architecture/paging.html) AFTER I do all the work!
 Hahahahah.
 Anyway, there is not much gain on using Google's code and mine are pretty simple tho.
 * I am not good in design.
 Anyway, I do have all the information I need.
 If in the future we need to add more information, it will be just a matter of UI.
+*